SEO Trends: 45 Experts On The Future Of Search

 The second factor that must be considered with mobile growth is the enhanced call to action options on the mobile device.
 With Google currently serving CTA’s to call a location, get directions to a location and lastly visit the website of a location in mobile listings, the command to ‘call’ becomes the top action amongst mobile searchers.
 If proper call tracking numbers are not set up, proper lead and click channel attribution back to these mobile listings can be lost; offsetting SEO or Google driven leads.

-Mobile usage is growing faster than a lot of sites and businesses can keep up with, so preplanning to address this behavioral change by Google mobile users will become critical in early 2015.
+Mobile usage is growing faster than a lot of sites and businesses can keep up with, so preplanning to address this behavioral change by Google mobile users will become critical in early.

 With the main aim of marketing generally to promote products, services and generating revenue, utilizing data that is focused on your core audience will enable you to generate qualified traffic, leading to an improved ROI.

-To ensure that your SEO campaign will be a success in 2015, ensure that your decisions are based on user data.
+To ensure that your SEO campaign will be a success, ensure that your decisions are based on user data.

 Every unique industry and competitive situation demands deconstruction of the true primary vs. secondary nature of user experience to content, and buzz/links to tacit authority, in order to grow performance at all levels of the funnel.
 This means, in my opinion, not everyone needs to be sexy!
 Be like those that perform around you, where you want to perform.